bobbyluig/bobbyluig.github.io/_drafts/2024-02-19-graph-oriented-programming.md

 ### Unused Outputs

 A node can set an output primitive that will never be used by another node.
 This does not cause any runtime errors, but could indicate that the developer forgot to add new nodes or additional inputs to existing nodes.
-It is also possible to the output primitive of a node to be ineffective in that it will be overwritten by the output of another node prior to its first use.
+It is also possible for the output primitive of a node to be ineffective in that it will be overwritten by the output of another node prior to its first use.
 We want to avoid both of these cases because polluting the session state increases the likelihood of bugs.

 {% raw %}
 <div class="mermaid">